roemvaar/cs_notes/docs/computer_systems/embedded/embedded.md

 **Toolchains**

-- Native: this toolchain runs on the same type of system (sometimes the actual system) as the program it generates.
+* Native: this toolchain runs on the same type of system (sometimes the actual system) as the program it generates.

-- Cross: this toolchain runs on a different type of system than the target, allowing the development to be done on a fast desktop PC and then loaded onto the embedded target for testing.
-This is known as cross-compiling.
+* Cross: this toolchain runs on a different type of system than the target, allowing the development to be done on a fast desktop PC and then loaded onto the embedded target for testing.
+This process is known as cross-compiling.

 **Cross-Compiling**

-The are some common build systems, including the following:
+There are some common build systems, including the following:

 * Pure Makefiles, where the toolchain is usually controlled by the make variable CROSS_COMPILE

 * The GNU build system known as Autotools

 * CMake (https://cmake.org)

-Both Autotools and makefiles are needed to build even a basic embedded Linux system.
+Autotools and makefiles are needed to build a basic embedded Linux system.
 CMake is cross-plaform.

 **Schematic basics**